-Web links or attachments presented in emails that are received from unknown or/and suspicious email addresses should not be opened, even if presented as legitimate and official.
-Download software using official and trustworthy sources, not some third party downloaders, unofficial websites and other sources that we mentioned above.
-Keep installed software updated, however, do it using only implemented functions or tools provided by official developers.
-Note, software cracking tools are not legal, besides, they often cause computer infections.
-Therefore, these tools should not be used.
-Have a reputable anti-virus or anti-spyware software installed, these programs are very useful when willing to avoid various computer infections.
+Web links or attachments presented in emails that are received from unknown or suspicious email addresses should not be opened, even if presented as legitimate and official.
+Download software using official and trustworthy sources, and not third party downloaders, unofficial websites, or other sources mentioned above.
+Keep installed software updated, but use only implemented functions or tools provided by official developers.
+Note, software cracking tools are illegal and often cause computer infections.
+Avoid these tools.
+Have reputable anti-virus or anti-spyware software installed, since these programs prevent computer infections.
 If your computer is already infected with Tellyouthepass, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Tellyouthepass ransomware's text file ("README.html"):
+Text presented in Tellyouthepass ransomware text file ("README.html"):

 I am so sorry !
 All your files have been encryptd by RSA-1024 and AES-256 due to a computer security problems.